Budapestby VisitCity Guides

 Memorial Stone of Heroes

-Across from the towering monument, a massive stone cenotaph provides a sobering counterpoint to the bronze grandeur.
-The Memorial Stone of Heroes, encircled by an iron chain, bears a simple but powerful inscription: "To the memory of the heroes who gave their lives for the freedom of our people and our national independence."
+Across from the big monument, there's this huge stone surrounded by an iron chain.
+It's called the Memorial Stone of Heroes, and it has a simple message: "To the memory of the heroes who gave their lives for the freedom of our people and our national independence."

 Architectural Grandeur